bazbt3/rssupdatemasto/README.md

 At the time of writing honestly I don't know if it will work.

 Narrator: it did not work.
-On  Mac one has to add cron to the list of 'Full disk access apps'.
-I'll check it again in a bit.
+On a Mac one has to add cron to the list of 'Full disk access apps' - [Crontab Operation not permitted](https://apple.stackexchange.com/questions/378553/crontab-operation-not-permitted/378558#378558) (*StackExchange*).

 ---